Legacy Backup FAQ

 Which files are included in a cPanel user's backup?

-After you enable account backups, the backup process runs as the cPanel user whose data it is backing up.
+After you enable account backups, the backup process runs as the cPanel user whose data is backed up.
 Anything a user cannot access is not

 - All of the files owned by the user are included in the backup.